spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

 import InfoBox from '@librarium/shared/src/components/InfoBox';
 import PointsOfInterest from '@librarium/shared/src/components/common/PointOfInterest';

-# AWS Cluster
+# Overview

-The following is the deployment architecture for an AWS cluster.
+Following are some of the architectural highlights of AWS clusters provisioned by Spectro Cloud:

-The Kubernetes nodes are distributed across multiple AZs to achieve high availability.
-For each of the AZ's that you choose, a public subnet and a private subnet is created.
+* Kubernetes nodes can be distributed across multiple AZs to achieve high availability.
+For each of the AZ's that you select, a public subnet and a private subnet is created.

-All the control plane nodes and worker nodes are created within the private subnets so there is no direct public access available.
+* All the control plane nodes and worker nodes are created within the private subnets so there is no direct public access available.

-A NAT gateway is created in the public subnet of each AZ, to allow nodes in the private subnet to be able to go out to the internet or call other AWS services.
+* A NAT gateway is created in the public subnet of each AZ, to allow nodes in the private subnet to be able to go out to the internet or call other AWS services.

-An Internet gateway is created for each VPC, to allow SSH access to the bastion node for debugging purposes.
+* An Internet gateway is created for each VPC, to allow SSH access to the bastion node for debugging purposes.
 SSH into Kubernetes nodes is only available through the Bastion node.
 A bastion node helps to provide access to the EC2 instances.
 This is because the EC2 instances are created in a private subnet and the bastion node operates as a secure, single point of entry into the infrastructure.
 The bastion node can be accessed via SSH or RDP.

-The Kubernetes APIServer endpoint is accessible through an ELB, which load balances across all the control plane nodes.
+* The Kubernetes APIServer endpoint is accessible through an ELB, which load balances across all the control plane nodes.

 ![aws_cluster_architecture.png](aws_cluster_architecture.png)

-## Prerequisites
+# Prerequisites

+The following prerequisites must be met before deploying an EKS workload cluster:

+* You must have an active AWS cloud account with all the permissions listed below in the "AWS Cloud Account Permissions" section.
+* You must register your AWS cloud account in Spectro Cloud as descrbed in the "Creating an AWS Cloud account" section below.
+* You should have an Infrastructure cluster profile created in Spectro Cloud for AWS.
-Spectro Cloud creates compute, network, and storage resources on AWS during the provisioning of Kubernetes clusters.
-The following pre-requisites should be met for the successful creation of clusters.
+* Spectro Cloud creates compute, network, and storage resources on AWS during the provisioning of Kubernetes clusters.

-### Resource Capacity

 Sufficient capacity in the desired AWS region should exist for the creation of the following resources:

-* vCPU
+  - vCPU
-* VPC
+  - VPC
-* Elastic IP
+  - Elastic IP
-* Internet Gateway
+  - Internet Gateway
-* Elastic Load Balancers
+  - Elastic Load Balancers
-* NAT Gateway
+  - NAT Gateway

-## AWS Cloud Account Permissions
+# AWS Cloud Account Permissions

-The first step towards generating AWS Cloud Account Permission is role creation.

-Ensure that the IAM user or the ROOT user role created should have the following **four** IAM policies included:
+The following **four** policies include all the required permissions for provisioning clusters through Spectro Cloud:

 ### Controller Policy